pyxis-roc/xlatir/docs/xir/docs/guide/compilerlib.md

 xir2x.py -b /path/to/module ...
 ```

 The library for XIR builtins is loaded automatically.
-You can override this library, see the `xir2x.py` documentation.
+You can override this library, see the `xir2x.py` command-line documentation.

 Multiple libraries can be specified, and are looked up in the order they were specified on the
 command line, and the first successful translation is used by the compiler.

 Note: `xir2x.py` always loads the XIR builtin library first, so it cannot be overriden.

-## Design suggestions
+## Implementation design of a compiler library

 Using some new Python features (specifically, `singledispatch`), it is possible to let Python do the type-based dispatch instead of cluttering up the code with `if` statements.